“This default is destroying my credit score – how do I get rid of it?”

 But first, there is no magic trick that an “expert” can use to do this.
-If there are practical steps, then you can take them yourself.
 Don’t ever pay a firm that says they can sort this for you – their claims are often exaggerated, they can’t do anything that you couldn’t do yourself.

 The rules about when debts disappear from your credit record

-There are three credit reference agencies (CRAs) in Britain – Experian, Equifax and Call Credit.
-They all apply the same two rules that determine when a debt is deleted from a credit file:
+There are three credit reference agencies (CRAs) in Britain – Experian, Equifax and TransUnion.
+They all apply the same rules about reporting defaults.

-“I agree with the default, but six years!
-That’s ages!”
+“I agree with the default, but six years is too long!”

 If you just had a temporary problem, perhaps you lost your job, or couldn’t work when you were unwell, but after a year you were sorted and back making payments it can seem very hard for this black mark to stay on your credit file for so long.